SpongePowered/SpongeDocs/source/preparing/git.rst

 Windows
 ~~~~~~~

-`GitHub for Windows <https://windows.github.com/>`_ is an easy method of installing Git on Windows, because Git is
+`GitHub Desktop <https://desktop.github.com/>`_ is an easy method of installing Git on Windows, because Git is
 included as a part of the software.

 Rebooting your computer after installing Git is recommended.